Clean eating isn’t boring. You will be surprised at the number of mouth-watering recipes available on the internet using these clean foods.

 Like vegetables, fruits should play a major role in your diet.
 This clean eating list is a basic one, with more than 30 options to try.

 Nuts and Seeds

 Nuts and seeds are vital for good health.
 They’re packed with healthy fats, fiber, and plant-based protein.
-Look for raw nuts and seeds that you can roast yourself, and consider making your own nut butters – but don’t worry too much if you’re not able to take these extra steps.
-So long as you avoid lots of added salt, sugar, artificial flavorings, and unhealthy trans-fats such as the hydrogenated or partially-hydrogenated vegetable oil that ends up in many nut butters, you’ll be doing your body a big favor by enjoying small servings of nuts and seeds on a daily basis.
+Look for raw nuts and seeds that you can roast yourself, and consider making your own nut butters.
+Don’t worry too much if you’re not able to take these extra steps.
+As long as you avoid lots of added salt, sugar, artificial flavorings, and unhealthy trans-fats such as the hydrogenated or partially-hydrogenated vegetable oil that ends up in many nut butters, you’ll be doing your body a big favor by enjoying small servings of nuts and seeds on a daily basis.

 - Almond butter

 - Hemp seeds

 - Peanut butter